ChelsyA/ChelsyA/README.md

 # Hi, welcome to my GitHub👋!

-<p>I'm a junior Ethical Hacker focused on Pentesting, Malware and threat analysis <strong>.
-I enjoy learning about diverse types of technologies  like: programming, web programming, network management systems and architecture.</p>
+<p>I'm a junior Ethical Hacker focused on Pentesting, Malware and threat analysis.
+I enjoy learning about diverse types of technologies  like: programming, web programming, network management systems and architecture.<strong> </p>